-There is no application deadline for 2019, but we recommend that you apply before 1 July for our taught courses starting in October.
+We recommend that you apply before 1 July for our research degrees starting in October.
+Application deadlines for October 2020 will be confirmed shortly.
 You should take into account any deadlines for funding applications, such as scholarships, or time needed to obtain a student visa, if required.

 We aim to respond to applications within four weeks once we have received all the relevant documents from you.